Neil Calloway looks at a faiked attempt to bring the Lost in Space franchise back to TV…

 The show finally gets going, after a fashion, about halfway through, with a space battle.
 However, it’s largely shown through close up reaction shots of the cast.
 You start to wonder where the $2 million went, and then you question why something directed by John Woo is so pedestrian.
 There’s a man-in-a-costume alien, but rather than being like H.R.
 Giger’s Xenomorph from the Alien films, it’s more reminiscent something out of a 1970s episode of Doctor Who when they’d used up their budget on Tom Baker’s scarves.
 Will’s robot eventually saves the day, but not before David Robinson is separated from the rest of his family.
 If it had been picked up for series, you assume, as well as Judy’s budding romance with a young hot shot pilot, the story would be about the family searching for David.

-Jayne Brook would go on to appear in Star Trek: Discovery, and Adrianne Palicki, after Friday Night Lights and a couple more failed pilots, now stars in The Orville, so this could be seen as good sci-fi training for them, and the sets that were built got reused in the Battlestar Galactica reboot.
+Jayne Brook would go on to appear in Star Trek: Discovery, and Adrianne Palicki, after Friday Night Lights and a couple more failed pilots, now stars in The Orville, and the sets that were built got reused in the Battlestar Galactica reboot.
 Ultimately though, the pilot is underwhelming and it’s no wonder a series was never made.